Volunteering at Camp Quality

 Proof of COVID-19 vaccination(s)

-Health Forms including immunizations
+Health Forms including immunization dates and paperwork.

 These documents/information need to be submitted at least 2-3 weeks before camp begins.